Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

 **6.** All this code was in a loop so it will keep on repeating.

   Some challenges popped up when I was trying to compile the Arduino code.
-An error would occur but it would not highlight anyproblemns in the code.
-I later on realized I have an Arduino Nano 33 BLE Sence but I was running the program for an Arduino Nano 33 BLE Sense Rev2.
+An error would occur but it would not highlight any problemns in the code.
+I later on realized I have an Arduino Nano 33 BLE Sense but I was running the program for an Arduino Nano 33 BLE Sense Rev2.
 So when I changed and ran my code on the program compatible with my board, it worked without any errors.
 However, another error would occur stating that the board was not connected to the port when it clearly was.
 So then I decided to unplug the wires and flip it over.
 Then I compiled the code again and it worked!
 But everytime I try to compile the code, It would take a long time for it to compile and upload and finally execute my code.
 So, when I fixed my code to run without any errors.
 I would compile it multiple times to make the speed of compiling faster.
 This helped because now when I want to compile the code it takes up a much shorter time than before.
   I am very excited to put all the parts together and finally make it wearable in my third Milestone!

 # Code